Senths02/portfolio/src/content/watch-party-data.md

 <br>

 ### Outcome
->The invitation screen was well received and frequently pointed out by team members and research participants as a positive part of the experience.
+>The invitation screen was well received and pointed out by several research participants as a positive part of the experience.

 As the pilot developed, the screen was simplified and adapted to align with the rest of the experience.